Payment Gateway Overview

 Core Capabilities

-- Multi-Tenant Organizations: Full role-based access control for teams with a dedicated Admin Panel.
+- Multi-tenant organizations: Full role-based access control for teams with a dedicated Admin Panel.

-- Customer Portal: A branded, self-service portal for buyers to access invoices, preview upcoming recurring charges, and manage subscription cancellation on your configured hosted portal domain or your own mapped portal domain.
+- Customer portal: A branded, self-service portal for buyers to access invoices, preview upcoming recurring charges, and manage subscription cancellation on your configured hosted portal domain or your own mapped portal domain.

-Portal Roles
+Portal Experience

 Application hostnames on the hosted stack (dashboard, api, secure, webhook under payment-gateway.app) are summarized in Hostnames & DNS conventions.
-Registry and licensing endpoints (registry.payment-gateway.app, registry-auth.payment-gateway.app) are covered there too.

 Operations

-- Flexible Deployment: Docker Compose or rootless Podman on Linux, with automated upgrade tooling.
+- Flexible deployment: Docker Compose or rootless Podman on Linux, with automated upgrade tooling.

-- Data Lifecycle Controls: Organization-level retention settings plus GDPR-oriented backup and restore runbooks.
+- Data lifecycle controls: Organization-level retention settings plus GDPR-oriented backup and restore runbooks.

 Commercial Model

-- One Implementation: Integrate once against your own gateway surface and keep providers replaceable behind it.
+- One implementation: Integrate once against your own gateway surface and keep providers replaceable behind it.

-- Custom Provider Additions: Additional payment providers can be added for 100 EUR one-time per provider.
+- Custom provider additions: Additional payment providers can be added for 100 EUR one-time per provider.

 Getting Started